w3f/polkadot-wiki/docs/learn/how-to/restore-account.md

 ![](../../assets/how-to/65032555537.png)

 7\.
 Your JSON backup file will have the name of your account and will go to your default download folder.
-Unless you rename it, it will be named like this:
+Unless you rename it, it'll be named like this:

 _12rsESKfXTArErw95PC4sBAwEmP3FX3oSEhFAFwY1DGX6SJ7.json_

-Your account has been successfully restored, and you will see it listed on your [Accounts](https://polkadot.js.org/apps/#/accounts) page.
+Your account has been successfully restored, and you'll see it listed on your [Accounts](https://polkadot.js.org/apps/#/accounts) page.

 * * *